MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 - [IKsControl](https://msdn.microsoft.com/en-us/library/windows/hardware/ff559769)

-    - This allows all ksproperties, events and methods to go through the DMFT.
-This gives DMFT a chance to handle these functions calls inside DMFT or just forward them to the driver.
-In case it handles the KsEvent methods then the DMFT has to do the following:
+    - This allows all ksproperties, events and methods to go through the Device MFT.
+This gives Device MFT the ability to handle these functions calls inside Device MFT or just forward them to the driver.
+In the case where it handles the KsEvent methods, then the Device MFT has to do the following:

-        - If DMFT handles any KSEVENT_TYPE_ONESHOT event then it should duplicate the handle when it receives KSEVENT_TYPE_ENABLE.
+        - If Device MFT handles any **KSEVENT_TYPE_ONESHOT** event, then it duplicates the handle when it receives **KSEVENT_TYPE_ENABLE**.

-        - When it is done setting or raising the event, it should call CloseHandle on the duplicated handle.
+        - When it is done setting or raising the event, it calls **CloseHandle** on the duplicated handle.

-        - If DMFT handles non-KSEVENT_TYPE_ONESHOT event, then it should duplicate the handle when it receives KSEVENT_TYPE_ENABLE and should call CloseHandle on the duplicated handle when the ks event is disabled by calling KsEvent function with the first parameter (ks event id) second parameter (event length) set to zero.
-The event data and length would be valid.
+        - If Device MFT handles non-KSEVENT_TYPE_ONESHOT events, then it should duplicate the handle when it receives **KSEVENT_TYPE_ENABLE** and call **CloseHandle** on the duplicated handle when the ks event is disabled by calling KsEvent function with the first parameter (ks event id) and second parameter (event length) set to zero.
+The event data and length will be valid.
 The event data uniquely identifies a specific ks event.

-        - If DMFT handles non-KSEVENT_TYPE_ONESHOT events, then it should duplicate the handle when it receives KSEVENT_TYPE_ENABLE and should call CloseHandle on the duplicated handles when the ks events are disabled by calling KsEvent function with all parameters set to zero.
+        - If Device MFT handles non-KSEVENT_TYPE_ONESHOT events, then it should duplicate the handle when it receives **KSEVENT_TYPE_ENABLE** and should call **CloseHandle** on the duplicated handles when the ks events are disabled by calling KsEvent function with all parameters set to zero.

 - [IMFRealtimeClientEx](https://msdn.microsoft.com/en-us/library/windows/desktop/hh448047)